dhondta/python-tinyscript/docs/index.md

 ## Rationale

-This library is born from the need of quickly building efficient scripts and tools without caring for re-defining the same imports and variables (i.e. a parser with the `argparse` module or a logger with the `logging` module).
-The aim was also to provide standardly-formatted usage docstrings built from as few line codes as possible, i.e. by defining `__[...]__` metadata in the script/tool.
+This library is born from the need of quickly building efficient scripts and tools without caring for re-defining various things like the logging or parsing of input arguments.

 In the meantime, I personnally used this library many times to create scripts/tools for my job or during cybersecurity or programming competitions and it proved very useful when it comes to sparing time.